 Indonesia: Flores + Komodo + Bali - July 2011

-Diving in Komodo, I was dreaming of it!
+Diving in Komodo, I was dreaming about it !
 The reality was beyond the dream...
-First preview in video, at the fabulous site of Batu Bolong.
+First glimpse in video, at the fabulous site of Batu Bolong.

 Batu Bolong: the video

 Welcome to Batu Bolong.
-A rock planted in the sea, in the heart of the Komodo Archipelago, Indonesia.
+A rock planted in the sea, in the heart of the Komodo archipelago, in Indonesia.

-At each end, disturbing whirlpools and whirlpools.
-Between the two, in front of the pebble, a surprisingly calm and smooth water.
-That's where the divers are dropped ...
+At each end, disturbing swirls and eddies.
+Between the two, in front of the rock, a surprisingly calm and smooth water.
+This is where we drop the divers...

-Under the surface, we do not know where to turn.
-Shoals of fish are moving in all directions, hunting jacks are spinning under your nose, imposing napoleons look at you without fear ...
+Under the surface, you don't know where to look.
+Schools of fish are moving in all directions, jacks are hunting under your nose, huge napoleons are looking at you without fear...

-It's spectacular!
-The concentration of fish per cubic metre of water is truly hallucinating.
-I've edited a little video, so that you can see for yourself:
+It is spectacular!
+The concentration of fish per cubic meter of water is really amazing.
+I have put together a little video, so you can see for yourself:

-Contrary to what I feared, diving is not too physical.
+Contrary to what I feared, the dive is not too physical.
 Jerome, my guide, who knows the site by heart, watches over our trajectory so that we remain protected from the current.

-We go back and forth from one end to the other of the reef, going up a little to each length.
-Jerome beckons me to go back in the other direction as soon as he feels the juice, a little before the tip of the rock.
+We go back and forth from one end of the reef to the other, going up a little at each length.
+Jerome makes me sign to leave in the other direction as soon as he feels the juice, a little before the point of the rock.

-All the subtlety of this dive consists in staying under cover, in the area least exposed to the underwater "wind", near the wall, to enjoy the serene spectacle.
+All the subtlety of this dive consists in staying in the sheltered area, in the zone less exposed to the underwater "wind", close to the wall, to enjoy the show serenely.

 I do not see the time pass.
 Even at shallow depth, when we finish the dive, the show continues.
 Banks of small fish are made and disintegrated tirelessly under the rays of sun that cross the surface.